 Popular Jamaican saying about backbiting include:

 “Any dog who will drag a bone into your yard will carry a bone from your yard to your neighbours.”
-(Don’t trust anyone who comes to you with gossip or tales about someone else.)
+(Don’t trust any business colleague or co-worker who comes to you with gossip or tales about someone else.)

 Backbiting in Reggae

 In fact U Roy and some of our other famous reggae artists have addressed this in international reggae hits.
 Enjoy:

 I can’t find a Youtube clip for this but also listen to U Roy’s track called “Evil Doers” on the U Roy Original DJ Album.
 If you find it, please tweet it to me @executiveoasis or share the link in the comments.
 The lyrics include: